 The Orange Julius smoothie first appeared in malls everywhere until it became available at Dairy Queen.
-But now you don’t need to visit your favorite restaurant to enjoy this cool, fresh and delightful drink.
+But now you don’t need to visit the Dairy Queen restaurant to enjoy this cool, fresh and delightful drink.

 We now have the secret ingredients to this orange drink recipe (thanks to Dave Oberg) and you can enjoy it in minutes.
 There are only 5-ingredients, making this a wonderful option for a warm summer day.